Traceydh/rock-paper-scissors/README.md

  Project Rock Paper Scirrors part 2
 This was a great project to consolidate my knowledge on DOM manipulation methods.
 It was also good practice for CSS styling and problem solving skills.
 I now have a better understanding on how to develop a functional user interface.
+Future improvement ideas
+- display final results after 5 rounds as pop up window, when user closes it the score refreshes
+- computer choice is displayed as image instead of text